Even the best laser printer will have a paper jam every now and then. Clearing a printer jam doesn’t have to ruin your day.

-The manuals will pretty much cover the basics about where to look and, of course, turning it off and on.
-I will assume that has been attempted with no success, so where I begin is with a new clean sheet of paper.
+The HP, Brother, Canon, Epson, and other manuals will pretty much cover the basics.
+Such as where to look and, of course, turning it off and on.
+I will assume you have attempted all that with no success, so where I begin is with a new clean sheet of paper.

 - Tear that new sheet of paper in half so you have a long piece of paper.